 I admit it.
-I’m obsessed with those TV commercials for new, doctor-prescribed pharmaceutical products.
-Mostly, the 60-second spots just crack me up.
-Starting with the names of some these pills, inhalers, and injections.
-I mean, seriously, how many consonants can you smash together before the way you pronounce the name has no resemblance to how it’s spelled?
+I’m obsessed with TV commercials for pharmaceutical products.
+The spots just crack me up.
+Starting with the names.
+I mean, how many consonants can you smash together before the way you pronounce the name has no resemblance to the spelling?

-Commercials for these remedies are just too much fun.
-Take the ones for Myrbetrig.
-Appearing in the lead role is an animated character that is The Bladder, complete with arms, legs and the biggest, most expressive blue eyes I’ve ever seen – on a bladder, anyway.
+To me, the most amusing are ads for drugs that treat “overactive bladder”.
+They’re just too much fun.
+Like those for Myrbetrig.
+In the lead role is an animated character that is a bladder – complete with arms, legs and the biggest, most expressive blue eyes I’ve ever seen (on a bladder, anyway).

-In all the settings, the character that is The Bladder is depicted reasonably true to color but certainly not true to size.
-It has a mouth, but doesn’t talk.
+The character (that is The Bladder) seems true-to-color but hardly true-to-size.
+It has a sealed mouth, so it doesn’t talk.
 Instead, it uses its over-sized eyes to communicate, making gestures that vividly convey the feeling that OAB sufferers everywhere can relate to: “Come on!
 I gotta pee!”

-In one version, The Bladder grabs its Person by the forearm and drags her toward the Ladies’ Room.
-In another The Bladder nails an arrow-pointing “Restroom” sign to a tree.
-Yet another commercial has The Bladder frantically flagging its Person with a pint-size flag that’s urine-yellow in color.
+In one scene, The Bladder grabs Its Person by the forearm and drags her toward the Ladies’ Room.
+In another, It nails an arrow-shaped “Restroom” sign to a tree.
+Yet another has The Bladder frantically flagging Its Person with a tiny, urine-yellow-colored flag.
 Brilliant!!
-I mean, has “urgency” ever been better expressed?!
+Has “urgency” ever been better-expressed?!